best automatic paintball markers

 Semi-Automatic Vs. Full Automatic

 Due to safety, the power of each paintball gun is strictly regulated.
 On average, paintball guns will fire at around 300 feet per second.
-But should you choose semi-automatic or fully automatic?
+But should you choose a semi-automatic or a fully automatic paintball gun?

-Semi-automatic paintball guns have a faster rate of fire and are available with electronic or mechanical triggers.
-Semi-automatic guns require the player to press the trigger every time they want to take a shot.
-These types of paintball guns are ideal for players who still want control over their rate of fire but with increased firepower.
+Semi-automatic paintball guns have a slower rate of fire and are available usually with mechanical triggers.
+For every pull of the trigger, one paintball is shot.
+These types of paintball guns are ideal for beginner paintball players.

-Automatic paintball guns do not require the player to press the trigger continuously to release paintball rounds.
-Players can hold down the trigger to release continuous rounds.
-These types of guns are perfect for players looking to increase their rate of fire in the field and take part in tournaments.
+Automatic paintball guns have the greatest firing rate of all paintball guns.
+With one pull of the trigger, the stream of paintballs can be sustained until the loader or hopper is empty.
+These types of guns are perfect for players looking to increase their rate of fire in the field and take part in tournaments or speedball rounds.

 Best Semi-Automatic Paintball Guns